Code-Institute-Submissions/tlamidi-lam-bakery_JuneResub/README.md

 All the social media configured in the project were tested and connect perfectly.
 Including twitter, facebook, instagram,and you-tube.

 W3C Validation programme was used to test and check for the errors in the project.
-It was clear of any error.
-Likewise the style sheet, it was equally tested and free of errors.
+It was clear of any error in Html file.
+Likewise the style sheet, the css file, it was equally tested and free of errors.

 Identation
-indent.rainbow file was installed.
-This is to put in place a check whereby to have a proper indentation for the codes, in both index file and and style sheet.
+indent rainbow file was installed.
+This is to put in place a check whereby to have a proper indentation for the codes, in both index file and style sheet file.

+Unfix Bugs

+There were no unfix bugs recorded in the project.

+Deployment

+The site was deployed through github page
+ .
+Connect to the Github repository
+ .
+Navigate to settings, and click on it.
+ .
+Click on pages on the side menu.
+ .
+Click and select  main branch.
+ .
+Click on save.
+ .
+Click on the link in the field box above.
+ The message that the site has been published emerged.
+Finally, a submission form is completed to completely deploy the project.

+Credit

+I give credit to my mentor for an immense support and meaningful contributions towards the project.
+Also credit to some consultations on line that I made.